Xuemei Zhao, Principal Scientist Merck Research Laboratories

 You can hear more from Xuemei at this year's Bioassay and Bioanalytical Method Development event.
 Join us October 20-22 in Boston, MA.
 Download the agenda here to see what else is on tap.

 SAVE $100.
 Register here and use code XP1969BLOG.

-Sign up for email updates
+Sign up for our e-mail updates

 Follow us on Twitter

-Like us on Facebook
+Join us on LinkedIn

 Share this article with your social network, just click below to share now!